Syria eyes end of chemical arms monitoring mission; West disagrees

 According to one diplomat inside the meeting, French Ambassador Gerard Araud said “reports of use of chlorine by the Syrian regime show that the full evacuation of CW by the joint mission will not put an end to the use of CW by the regime.”

-The diplomat said that U.S. Ambassador Samantha Power had told Kaag “it would be horrific and ironic if the regime would turn to using chlorine, which is not being removed by your mission.”
+U.S. Ambassador Samantha Power, the diplomat said, told Kaag that “it would be horrific and ironic if the regime would turn to using chlorine, which is not being removed by your mission.”

-Ja‘afari said it was not clear if chlorine gas was used in any attacks, though he said if it had been used, the rebels would be responsible.
+Ja‘afari said it was not clear if chlorine gas was actually used in any attacks, though he added that if it was used, the rebels would be responsible.
 Syria and the opposition have long accused each of responsibility for all poison gas attacks.

-Washington and its Western allies have said it was Assad’s forces who unleashed the nerve agent in the world’s worst chemical attack in a quarter century.
+Washington and its Western allies said it was Assad’s forces who unleashed the nerve agent, in the world’s worst chemical attack in a quarter century.
 The government blamed the rebel side in Syria’s civil war, which is now in its fourth year.